PostgreSQL on Compose

 PostgreSQL for All

 When deployed on Compose, PostgreSQL comes with these standard Compose features.

-- Automatically scaling RAM, CPU, and I/O as your PostgreSQL data grows.
+- Automatically scaling server stack that scales RAM, CPU, and I/O as your PostgreSQL data grows.

 - Guaranteed resources per deployment.